vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 **Audit Recommendations**

-The team followed Certik's recommendations by assigning privileged roles to multisig wallets and transitioning to a DAO governance/voting module.
-The Treasury multisig and Protocol owner multisig (which controls the AdminContract) addresses can be found [here](https://etherscan.io/address/0x5592cB82f5B11A4E42B1275A973E6B712194e239) and [here](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69), respectively.
+The team followed Certik's recommendations by assigning privileged roles to multi-sig wallets and transitioning to a DAO governance/voting module.
+The Treasury multi-sig and Protocol owner multi-sig (which controls the AdminContract) addresses can be found [here](https://etherscan.io/address/0x5592cB82f5B11A4E42B1275A973E6B712194e239) and [here](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69), respectively.

 Certik also advised implementing a time-lock contract with a 48-hour latency for privileged operations.
-The team has considered this but opted not to give ownership to a time-lock contract to remain agile.
-A permanent solution would be to renounce ownership or remove the _owner role's ability to affect collateral assets from the stability pool, transfer funds, change vesting periods, or alter the AdminContract.
+The team has considered this but opted not to give ownership to a time-lock contract at this time to remain agile.
+A permanent solution could be to renounce ownership or remove the owner role's ability to affect collateral assets from the stability pool, transfer funds, change vesting periods, or alter the AdminContract.
+This would put DCHF's trust assumptions in line with Liquity, but would sacrifice flexibility, as new collateral types and oracles could no longer be altered.

+Another solution could be to introduce fully on-chain governance controlled by a DAO of tokenholders.
 The transition to a DAO is still in its early stages with limited community activity outside of the team.
-Questions could be raised about the fairness of the MON token distribution, given the overlap between core Treasury multisig signers and Grizzly.Fi airdrop recipients.
-To address this, the team has set up a [multisig proxy address](https://etherscan.io/address/0x83737eae72ba7597b36494d723fbf58cafee8a69) and transferred ownership of the AdminContract to this address, providing transparency to users about the token distribution ([proof of transfer](https://etherscan.io/tx/0xea7d8303eb36885d2446bd3ea73ca64027f5e851c5ba0119fddd0370b3604468)).
-This provides a reference to help users check whether MON tokens have been distributed as advertised, the Moneta DAO has released documentation for their token distribution (see above section).
+Questions could be raised about the fairness of the MON token distribution, given the overlap between core Treasury multi-sig signers and Grizzly.Fi airdrop recipients.
+To address this, the team has set up a [multi-sig proxy address](https://etherscan.io/address/0x83737eae72ba7597b36494d723fbf58cafee8a69) and transferred ownership of the AdminContract to this address, providing transparency to users about the token distribution ([proof of transfer](https://etherscan.io/tx/0xea7d8303eb36885d2446bd3ea73ca64027f5e851c5ba0119fddd0370b3604468)).
+This provides a reference to help users check whether MON tokens have been distributed as advertised.
 For more information, check the Moneta DAO's token distribution documentation ([source](https://docs.defifranc.com/tokenomics/moneta-tokenomics)).

+### Centralization & Custody Risk

+The [4-of-6 multi-sig](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69) ownership of the AdminContract (as well as ownership of all relevant system contracs) grants it extensive authority over critical protocol functions, raising custody risk concerns.
+The team has opted for non-upgradeable contracts, which means the Owner multi-sig must add new collateral through the [AdminContract](https://etherscan.io/address/0x2748C55219DCa1D9D3c3a57505e99BB04e42F254#code) or update existing collateral parameters through the [DFrancParameters](https://etherscan.io/address/0x6F9990B242873d7396511f2630412A3fcEcacc42#code) contract.
+This multi-sig has the power to:

+* Add new collateral types, including an associated Stability Pool and oracle
+* Adjust system parameters, including set oracle pricefeed, set minimum collateral ratio before triggering liquidation (101%-1000%), set critical collateral ratio before triggering Recovery Mode (101%-1000%), set min/max borrow fee (0%-10%), set Liquidation Reserve fee (1-200), set minimum borrow amount (0-10,000), and set min redemption fee (.1%-10%)
+* Introduce a whitelist for DCHF redemptions (note: this is seperate from repaying debt, and governance cannot prevent depositors from withdrawing their collateral)
+* Upgrade to a new AdminContract, TroveManager, and BorrowingOperations contract
+* * Handling of MON funds between the CommunityIssuance and StabilityPool contracts
+* Emergency pause of MON staking deposits and pause of DCHF minting

+Although centralization risks found in the audit have been mitigated to an extent, extensive privileges remain available to the core team to exercise.

+The team has [expanded the multi-sig threshold](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69#readProxyContract) from 3-of-6 to 4-of-6 and added a Curve team member ([Mimaklas](https://twitter.com/cryptomits)).
+They have additionally transitioned to a DAO, which is still in its early stage of development.
+It remains to be seen how well Moneta can garner community involvement in decision-making and on-chain governance.
+At this time, the core team is necessary for the DAO to operate effectively.

+The recommended next step to reduce custody risk is to pass ownership to a timelock contract for all functions that are not time-sensitive.
+The multi-sig without timelock should ideally be reserved for emergency actions (pause MONStaking/pause DCHF minting).
+The long-term goal should be to transition either to fully on-chain governance or to opt for governance minimization by renouncing ownership of the relevant contracts.

+A list of access controls for the system contracts has been compiled on this [Google Sheet](https://docs.google.com/spreadsheets/d/1B3Y2HIc9BNz5iVQPA-cw_GORxubk8MwLNCjYwIatVes/edit?usp=sharing).

+## Governance Risk

 Here’s an overview of major MON token holders: